-2.4 Grading and Drainage
+2.7 Grading and Drainage

 The grading of the area to be disturbed and the installation of drainage improvements must occur with minimum disruption to the home site.
-This must be accomplished without altering natural drainage patterns as a runoff leaves the home site vulnerable to conditions that could lead to soil erosion.
+This must be accomplished without altering natural drainage patterns as runoff leaves the home site vulnerable to conditions that could lead to soil erosion.
+A grading and drainage plan must be submitted by the general contractor as part of the site plan.
+The ARC reserves the right to have a representative review on site with the contractor the grading and tree removal plan prior to any site work.

 In addition to basic grading, sloping sites should employ designs that take up the full impact of grading within the home's footprint.
 The location and design of the proposed structures must relate to the existing terrain.
 Grade transitions from the home to the edge of the Building Envelope must appear natural.

 Retaining walls and level building pad may be utilized only where necessary.
-Grade must be limited to that which is reasonably necessary for the construction of a home including the garages, terraces and outbuildings.
-No grading is allowed outside the Building Envelope of any home site.
-All cut and filled areas must be re-vegetated with approved plant material or seed mix.
+Grading must be limited to that which is reasonably necessary for the construction of a home including the garages, terraces and outbuildings.
+All cut and fill areas must be re-vegetated with native plant material or seed mix.
 Retaining systems are required at vertical cuts.
-No excavation, fill or removal of trees and other vegetation will be permitted until the owner's final construction documents have been approved in writing by the ARC and the preconstruction requirements have been fulfilled.
-Actual wall heights and ground slopes will vary by location.
+No excavation, fill or removal of trees and other vegetation will be permitted until the owner's final construction documents have been approved in writing by the ARC and the pre-construction requirements have been fulfilled.

-2.5 Driveways
+2.8 Driveways

-Each home site may be accessed by a single, 14'wide driveway which is located on the Site Master Plan.

-This access to the home site should be confirmed by the owner and architect at the pre-design conference.
-Driveways on the Master Plan have been located to preserve and avoid important natural features, such as significant plant materials, drainage ways, rock outcroppings, and to minimize disruption of the existing landscape.
+Each home site may be accessed by a single, 14'wide driveway.
+This access to the home site should be confirmed by the owner and architect at the pre- design conference.
+Driveways should be located to preserve and avoid important natural features, such as significant plant materials, drainage ways, rock outcroppings, and to minimize disruption of the existing landscape.